Erik Jonsson School of Engineering and Computer Science

 Department of Mechanical Engineering

-The objective of the Bachelor of Science degree program in Mechanical Engineering is to produce Mechanical Engineering graduates who will be capable of undertaking challenging projects that require knowledge of the fundamentals of the design of mechanical and thermal systems.
-The program seeks to educate Mechanical Engineers to meet the analysis, design, and development needs of local and state industry as well as to educate them to be innovators and policy makers.
-The BS degree program will provide the necessary training and education for future engineers who can effectively identify new problems and develop innovative solutions, including new manufacturing and fabrication technologies.
+The objective of the Bachelor of Science degree program in Mechanical Engineering is to produce Mechanical Engineering graduates who will be capable of undertaking challenging projects that require knowledge of the fundamentals and design of mechanical and thermal systems.
+The program seeks to build Mechanical Engineers to meet the needs of analysis, design, and development in industry, as well as to educate them to be innovators and policy makers.
+The BS degree program will provide the necessary training and education for future engineers who will effectively identify new problems and develop innovative solutions, including new manufacturing and fabrication technologies.

 Mechanical Engineering (BS)